VynDesign/message-board/README.md

 ## Configuration - Home Assistant
 First, install and configure the Mosquitto Broker add-on for HomeAssistant if you've not already done so.

-Next, we will configure two scripts in Home Assistant - one to send a message, and another to send the opposite of that message.
-Basically, the 'On' and 'Off' state of the board.
+Next, we will configure a script in Home Assistant that is intended to send a message to our MQTT service to a topic that begins with "home-assistant/message-board/" and allows for variables to be passed for the "board_number" and "topic_name", and a payload that contains a "message" and "mode" variable.
+These variables will be passed to the script from another entity.
-Create a pair of scripts that send a message - in this example "On a Call" or "Not On a Call", and an appropriate action - "on", or "off".
-These message/action payloads are published to the topic "homeassistant/message-board/1/meeting":

 ```
-mqtt_in_a_meeting_on:
+publish_notification_to_message_board:
-  alias: Publish "On a Call" notification
+  alias: Publish a message and action notification to a message board
   sequence:
   - service: mqtt.publish
     data:
-      topic: home-assistant/message-board/1/meeting
+      topic: >
-      payload: '{ "message": "On a Call", "action": "on" }'
+        home-assistant/message-board/{{board_number}}/{{topic_name}}
+      payload: >
+        { "message": "{{message}}", "action": "{{mode}}" }
   mode: single
-mqtt_in_a_meeting_off:
-  alias: Publish "Not On a Call" notification
-  sequence:
-  - service: mqtt.publish
-    data:
-      topic: home-assistant/message-board/1/meeting
-      payload: '{ "message": "Not On a Call", "action": "off" }'
-  mode: single

 ```

-The 'message' of the payload is what gets displayed on the LED Matrix, and the 'action' determines whether or not Matrix is lit - "on" makes it show the border and text, "off" hides them.
-You could send the action "on" for both states, which would mean that one message would be shown or the other would be shown.
-I have mine simply turning off when I am "Not On a Call".
-Save these scripts to whatever file that houses other scripts in your Home Assistant instance.
+Save this script to whatever file that houses other scripts in your Home Assistant instance.
 By default, I believe it is simply /config/scripts.yaml

 Then, we will configure two entities in Home Assistant:
 * An "input boolean" that will be used to track the 'state' of our message board; and